Humph2020/covid19-analysis-uk/README.md

 ORDER BY date;
 ```

----

-## 2. Monthly Averages of New Cases and Deaths in the UK
+## Monthly Averages of New Cases and Deaths
 ```sql
 SELECT
   FORMAT_DATE('%Y-%m', date) AS month,